In this article, we’re going to look at what is the best 8-Port PoE Switch.

-There are other examples as well, but the key point is that you generally find that the switch that you own might need to be upgraded if you’re looking to do something more than connect devices.
-We will look at what is the best 8-port PoE switch below.
+There are other examples as well, but the key point is that you generally find that the device that you own might need to be upgraded if you’re looking to do something more than connect devices.

-To be clear, there are tons of options that you can purchase in the switch category and we’ll be looking at “what is the best 8-port PoE switch” in terms of my personal favorites for varying price ranges.
+To be clear, there are tons of options that you can purchase in this category and we’ll be looking at these options in terms of my personal favorites for varying price ranges.

-The links below are Amazon affiliate links which means that I earn a percentage of each sale at no cost to you.
+The links below are Amazon affiliate links which means that we earn a percentage of each sale at no cost to you.
+Please review our affiliate disclaimer for more info.
 Thank you for your support.

 Do I need PoE, PoE+, or PoE++?

-The main difference between PoE, PoE+, and PoE++ is the total amount of power that can be delivered to the devices that will be connecting to the switch.
+The main difference between these is the total amount of power that can be delivered to the devices that will be connecting to the switch.

-The PoE information below is for educational purposes only.
-Don’t get overwhelmed – all you need to do is read the specifications for the device that you’d like to power (phone, access point, camera, etc.) to determine if it requires PoE, PoE+, or PoE++.
+The information below is for educational purposes only.
+Don’t get overwhelmed – all you need to do is read the specifications for the device that you’d like to power (phone, access point, camera, etc.) to determine what it requires.

-To be clear, PoE++ is generally not supported on consumer-grade 8-port switches, so you’ll need to upgrade to a higher-end switch or purchase a PoE++ injector if you require that.
+To be clear, PoE++ is generally not supported on consumer-grade switches, so you’ll need to upgrade to a higher-end device or purchase a Power-over-Ethernet injector if you require that.

 If you’ll be using low-powered devices, this is less of a concern than if you’ll be using a mix of higher-powered and lower-powered devices.

-The devices below are from least expensive to most expensive.
+The best Switches below are from least expensive to most expensive, but review the key takeaways for important details.

 Aumox SG308P